 Please see “College Essentials Night”

-In July we host our annual Freshmen Palooza.
+In July we host our annual Freshmen Orientation.
 This event serves as a great introduction for our freshmen students to Winder-Barrow High School.
 During this event students will meet classmates from other county middle schools who will attend WBHS, and they will interact with upperclassmen.
-Those upperclassmen will lead freshmen students through a group experience of tours, games and discussion.
-The event concludes with lunch and activity to help them make their mark for the 1st day of school.
+Those upperclassmen will lead freshmen students through a group experience of tours, games and breakout discussion sessions.

 GA BRIDGE Law Lessons

-- 2nd Semester – Tentatively January 30th – February 13th
+- 2nd Semester – January TBD & February TDB

 AKA “Parent Nights”, the counseling office will host various Info Nights throughout the course of the school year.
 Typically, there will be a target audience for the evening presentations.
 Speakers will range from counselors, administrators, college representatives, educational organizations, former Barrow Co. students and more.
 The Info Nights will be posted and advertised in a variety of platforms, such as: WBHS Facebook Page, WBHS Twitter Feed, WBHS Website (google calendar), WBHS Counseling Website, parentlink calls, afternoon report, advisement, the school marquee and in some cases flyers.
 So be on the look out for upcoming Info Nights that pertain to you!